Yup, there are so many incredible and a heap of the best places in the UK to visit. So much so that you’ll be spoilt for choice.

 Now, it’s not often you associate Italian villages with Wales but this place is just that.
 An Italian-Welsh village.

 If you’re blessed with a warm and sunny day, you won’t even believe you’re in the UK.
-It really is a secret little spot that you must visit when in this area.
+It is a secret little spot that you must visit when in this area.

 10.)
 Cairngorms National Park, Scotland

 Possibly one of the UK’s largest National Parks, the Cairngorms is one vast place to explore.
-It’s easiest to visit the Cairngorms by car but you can also travel to train and arrange daily tours if you don’t drive.
+It’s easiest to visit the Cairngorms by car but you can also travel by train and arrange daily tours if you don’t drive.

-Make sure to rent a bike, head into the countryside and really immersive yourself in this unspoilt landscape.
+Make sure to rent a bike, head into the countryside and immersive yourself in this unspoilt landscape.
 Oh, also, stop for some epic cakes and Scottish tea at the Druie Restaurant Cafe – it’s a delicious little spot.

-For a little more strenuous activity, think about hiking on one of the well-established trails that criss-cross this region or take a quad bike tour of the countryside.
+For a little more strenuous activity, think about hiking on one of the well-established trails that crisscross this region or take a quad bike tour of the countryside.